-As has become my habit I’m planning what shoes to pack for Europe before I think about clothes.
+As has become my habit I’m planning what shoes to pack for Europe before I think about the best clothes for travel.
 And as always, I’m only taking two pairs – one pair on and one in my bag.
 Once upon a time, when I first starting writing packing lists for frugal first class travel I never recommended sneakers as the best travel shoes for Europe.
 Back in those days they were just too casual and just too clunky to pack easily and do the multitasking I require from a pair of shoes when I travel.
 But modern sneakers are different.
 They are light, they are leather and they just look a lot smarter.

 Or for a more European choice, I do like these Superga ones: